JonathanJustavino/quic-benchmark/README.md

 ## Experiment setup

 In the experiment, we implemented two different setups: Client-Server communication with QUIC and Client-Server communication with TCP+TLS.
-We implemented both in rust and nodejs.
+We use the experimental nodejs version 15.0.6.
-We decided to go with nodejs for the rest of the experiment, because it is possible to set up QUIC as a socket and also directly as HTTP/3.
-Also the documentation in nodejs is more detailed.
+We decided to go with nodejs for this experiment because it is possible to set up QUIC as a socket and also directly as HTTP/3 and the documentation is really detailed.
 Server and Client are currently running in a docker environment on one machine and communicate via localhost.

+The QUIC documentation to our nodejs experimental version is available here: https://nodejs.org/docs/v15.7.0/api/quic.html

+:red_circle: The experimental nodejs version we used is **no longer maintained**, as explained in this [commit](https://github.com/nodejs/node/pull/37067
+) in the official nodejs repository:
+> The OpenSSL OMC has not yet committed to landing the updated QUIC APIs and has indicated that they will not even look at it until OpenSSL 3.1.
+With OpenSSL 3.0 > beta currently delayed with no clear idea of when it will actually land, the initial QUIC support landed in core has now just become a maintenance burden with
+> no clear idea of when we'd ever be capable of delivering it.
+This PR, therefore, removes the QUIC support and reverts the patched in modifications to openssl.
+I > will be investigating a userland alternative that does not depend on the built-in openssl bindings.

+This happened unfortunately after we were nearly finished with our project.
+Switching to another QUIC Server/Client architecture and do everything again would not have been possible on such a short notice.
+As we built our own dockerimage with the nodejs version installed, it is still easily possible to run our project without having to get the now deprecated nodejs version from some archived nodejs repository.

 ## Topology
+For the measurements, we used a MacBook11,3 with macOS 11.02.1 as Server and a Thinkpad T480s with Ubuntu 20.04.2 LTS as Client.
+Our Router only had the possibility to connect one LAN cable, because of this the Client had to be connected via WLAN.
+It is recommended to use LAN cable connections for both hosts if possible, because it reduces the network round trip time.

 ![topology](./documentation/topology.png)